Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Cavity

-In this section the wavefunction Monte Carlo (wfMC) approach is used to simulate the system of a Rydberg atomic ensemble located in a single-sided cavity.
+In this section the wave-function Monte Carlo (wfMC) approach \cite{Dalibard1992,Molmer1993} is introduced to simulate the system of a Rydberg atomic ensemble located in a single-sided cavity.
 We considered $N$=1000 atoms located inside the cavity and three different atomic distributions were examined.
 The first distribution was a symmetric ring geometry, where the neighboring atoms were equidistant.
 The constant neighboring distance leads to a constant blockaded cooperativity $C_\mathrm{b,p}^k$ for $k\in[1,N]$, which consequently leads to identical dephasing rates $\gamma^k_r$, $k\in[1,N]$ for all atoms.
-The second and third distributions investigated were more realistic versions, where the atoms were positioned following Gaussian distributions in 1 and in 3 dimensions.
-In these more realistic models the blockade cooperativity depends on the position each atom, and consequently so does the dephasing rate.
-For all the geometries we assume that the atoms have identical coupling constants.
-The full system is described by the control Hamiltonian (\ref{eq:H_control}), two decay operators (\ref{eq:kjum})-(\ref{eq:gjum}) and two dephasing operators (\ref{eq:kjump})-(\ref{eq:gjump}).
-The two dephasing operators effectively describe the probe branch, which has been adiabatically eliminated as in section II.B.
+The second and third distributions investigated were more realistic versions, where the atoms were randomly distributed in space following a Gaussian distribution in one and three dimensions.
+The two-dimensional version was not included as it is not relevant to conventional experimental setups.
+In these more realistic models the blockaded cooperativity depends on the position of each atom, and consequently so does the dephasing rate.
+Comparing the results between the realistic and symmetric models reveals the impact of distance fluctuations on device performance.
+For all the geometries we assume that the atoms have identical coupling constants to each field.
+The full system is described by the control Hamiltonian (\ref{eq:H_control}), two decay operators (\ref{eq:kjum}) and (\ref{eq:gjum}) and two dephasing operators (\ref{eq:kjump}) and (\ref{eq:gjump}).
+The two dephasing operators effectively describe the probe branch, which has been adiabatically eliminated as discussed in Sec. \ref{sec:probcav}.
 The corresponding non-Hermitian Hamiltonian of the effectively described system reads